 If you choose to pay off your debt in a lump sum payment, you’ll be required to pay off your debt in full.
 By continuing to make payments as dictated by your repayment plan, you’ll only have to pay an agreed-upon percentage of your debt over a period of three to five years — at the end, any remaining debt is discharged.
 To end the agreement early, you’ll have to pay back everything instead of the reduced amount.

 If you request an early payoff, you are likely to face objections from your creditors.
 Instead of agreeing to a lump-sum payment, they are likely to push for larger monthly payments for the duration of your payback period.
 The result could be steeper monthly payments based on your increased discretionary income and no relief.

 Won’t improve credit history

-While it’s tempting to pay off your debt and start over, you won’t be able to rid yourself of the Chapter 13 bankruptcy that will appear on your credit history any faster.
-It will remain on your credit history for seven years from the date you file, and early payoff won’t clean your credit slate earlier.
+While it’s tempting to pay off your debt and start over, you won’t be able to clear up your credit history any faster.
+A bankruptcy will remain on your credit history for seven years from the date you file, and an early payoff won’t clean your credit slate earlier.

 How to decide if paying off your Chapter 13 plan early is right for you

 There are only a few exceptions when paying Chapter 13 off early won’t result in a higher debt amount, but your attorney or the trustee assigned to your case would have to research whether one exists in your bankruptcy district.

 More often than not, you must stay the course and continue making payments for the remainder of your plan if you don’t want to risk increasing your monthly Chapter 13 payment amounts.